 Keep Your Information in the Right Hands

 Security, of course, is one of IT’s biggest concerns, but the fact remains that information is being leaked, whether knowingly or not, through documents.
 Acrobat XI has made it as easy as possible for knowledge workers of all experience levels to be able to secure documents correctly.
 In many cases, an organization's security practices are IT-defined, so IT professionals can deploy settings, actions, or custom toolsets to allow users to prepare documents correctly and consistently according to corporate policies.

 And IT is always thinking about their budget, so Adobe has made it as cost-effective as possible to deploy and manage Acrobat on user desktops.
 They’ve updated the free Adobe Customization Wizard, available for Mac and Windows, allowing IT professionals to easily preconfigure their Acrobat XI installation before deployment.
 Acrobat XI also supports the latest deployment mechanisms, such as Microsoft SCCM and Apple Remote Desktop, which lets IT ensure that the knowledge worker they support are securing documents consistently and correctly.

 If you think your organization is ready to upgrade to Adobe Acrobat XI, a great place to start is IDC’s published whitepaper, which is available for free from the Adobe website.
 Also, download the trial version, available for both Mac and Windows, so knowledge works and IT professionals can see how Acrobat XI works for them.
 And for IT specifically, you can visit the Adobe Acrobat pages on the Adobe website for resources to help get you ready for configuring, deploying, and managing Acrobat XI.

 For more information on what Adobe Acrobat XI can do for your organization, you can check out our Connection Point podcast

-, or give us a call at PC Connection.
+, or give us a call at Connection.